Skip to content

 Running on a compute node

-If you plan to do computation using your VSCode, then you should first allocate resources on a compute node and set up your environment there.
+If you plan to do computation using your VS Code, then you should first allocate resources on a compute node and set up your environment there.

 directly create the tunnel using srun